babeen/Mock-test-mcq-app/README.md

 ## Step 4: To run the repository in your IDE.
 You need to do clone.
 ` git clone '<url>' `
 ## step 5 : To run server
-`
-"""
-locally run
-"""
-python manage.py runserver
+` python manage.py runserver ` // locally run

-`